 Photo below sent from Spain by someone who purchased, Untitled, (North Thai Sunset), oil, gouache, acrylic and pencil on paper (framed).

 My site has gone live!
-I am currently teaching English to adults at a language school in Exeter while researching ideas for new paintings and my objective is to get back into the studio come autumn to develop new work.
-I aim to have a shop up and running in the next six weeks or so where you can buy signed prints and original works.
+I am currently teaching English at a language school in Exeter while researching ideas for new paintings and I aim to have a shop up and running in the next six weeks or so where you can buy signed prints and original works.
 I am available for commissions and would be particularly keen to hear from anyone interested in commissioning a landscape.
 Please feel free to contact me with any enquiries or feedback on the site.
 Peace and love, Chris.